Abermawr is a remote rural beach with a pebble bank, backed by earthed cliffs.

 What's at Abermawr beach?

-Nearest facilities can be found in Mathry, which has a pub.
+Mathry approx two miles away has a small shop and pub serving food.
 Hotels, B&Bs, guesthouses, caravan and camping sites can found in the area with a greater choice in Fishguard

 - Beware Currents